-Most plasmas are created when extra energy is added to a gas, knocking electrons free from atoms.
-High temperatures often cause plasmas to form.
-Atoms in a hot gas are moving so fast that when they collide with each other they sometimes knock electrons loose.
-High energy photons, from gamma rays or X-rays or ultraviolet radiation, can also create a plasma by knocking electrons away from their atoms.
-High-voltage electricity can also create plasmas.
+Most plasmas are created when extra energy is added to a gas, which can occur when gases are heated to high temperatures.
+Atoms in a hot gas are moving so fast that electrons can be knocked loose when they collide with each other.
+High energy photons from the Sun, including gamma rays, X-rays, or ultraviolet radiation, can create plasma by knocking electrons away from their atoms.
+High-voltage electricity, such as from lightning strikes, can also create plasmas.

 Plasma is the most common state of matter in the universe